devtut/generate/docs/mssql/move-and-copy-data-around-tables.md

 ---
-metaTitle: "Move and copy data around tables"
+metaTitle: "Microsoft SQL Server - Move and copy data around tables"
 description: "Copy data from one table to another, Copy data into a table, creating that table on the fly, Move data into a table (assuming unique keys method)"
 ---